GSA/cto-website/_guides/applying_agile_practices.md

 Like software development, an organization’s business departments, project management offices, and product development also face complex problems - often with many unknowns or changing requirements that can only be addressed as more information becomes available.
 By breaking efforts down, partnering with end users / customers to obtain rapid feedback, and eliminating silos through cross-functional collaboration, these groups can leverage an Agile approach in order to face challenges in a more responsive manner.
 Organizations can support the agility of these groups through encouraging the adaption of Agile behaviors and by creating a responsive environment.

 ### Good Reads
-These are good references for understanding Agile & DevOps:
+These are good references for understanding the application of Agile practices to Business Teams:
 * 6 agile principles that apply to everything
 * 7 aspects of Agile HR
 * Agile Alliance: Agile 101